tynave/PriconneReTL-Installer/README.md

 You can use this interface to edit the list of files that are ignored by the updater during an install/update/uninstall/reinstall operation.
 This means these files never get overwritten or deleted when performing any of the above operations.

+**NOTE: editing the list of ignored files only applies to manual operations performed via this application!
+The AutoUpdater plugin and app still operates with the default ignore list!**

 The listbox on the interface contains the files currently on the list.
 Paths are relative to the Princess Connect Re:Dive game folder.

 ### <img src="PriconneReTLInstaller/Resources/add_button.png" height="30"> Add File